 Since moving to the United States, she's been by Jokic's side, even traveling with the big man to London when the Nuggets played the Indiana Pacers overseas.

-Macesic's social media pages are private, and currently remain so, keeping her personal life under wraps.
-However, the couple did announce the birth of their first child Ognjena Jokic, giving fans a brief glimpse into the Jokic's continuing love story.
+Macesic tends to keep her personal life under wraps.
+However, the couple in 2021 did announce the birth of their first child, Ognjena Jokic, giving fans a brief glimpse into the Jokic's continuing love story.

-Nikola Jokic was selected in the second round of the 2014 NBA Draft by the Denver Nuggets and moved to the USA from Serbia a year later to join the team.
+Nikola Jokic's career has been a wild ride thus far, and his wife has been by his side for all of it.
+He was selected in the second round of the 2014 NBA Draft by the Denver Nuggets and moved to the USA from Serbia a year later to join the team.

 The Serbian professional basketball player impressed early on in his career as an NBA player, making the 2015-16 NBA All-Rookie Team.
 Jokic made his first All-Star team in 2018-19 after nearly averaging a triple-double with 20.1 points, 10.8 rebounds, and 7.3 assists per game.